-- Clarifications are made with respect to mixtures of used oil and polychlorinated biphenyls and their applicability to the federal Toxic Substances Control Act and its implementing regulations, 40 CFR Part 761.
+- Clarifications were made with respect to mixtures of used oil and polychlorinated biphenyls and their applicability to the federal Toxic Substances Control Act and its implementing regulations, 40 CFR Part 761.

-- The regulation of mixtures of used oil and hazardous waste from conditionally exempt small quantity generators is also clarified.
+- The regulation of mixtures of used oil and hazardous waste from conditionally exempt small quantity generators was clarified.

-- Changes are also made with respect to the recordkeeping requirements for used oil marketers.
+- Changes were also made with respect to the recordkeeping requirements for used oil marketers.

 - In EPA's June 14, 2005 rule as amended on August 1, 2005 (70 FR 34548-34592, and 70 FR 44150-44151), a variety of testing and monitoring requirements were changed to allow more flexibility when conducting RCRA-related sampling and analysis.
 Testing requirements were updated to make it easier and more cost effective to comply with regulations.
 Changes to Subpart 374-2 are being proposed to be consistent with this rule making.

 - EPA's July 14, 2006 rule (71 FR 40254-40280) contains corrections to hazardous waste and used oil regulations, including spelling, printing omissions, typographical errors, and incorrect cross-references.
 Some of the errors were identified by the Department and corrected in a previous used oil rule making.
-This rule making completes these corrections and does not add any new regulatory requirements.
+Revisions made to Subpart 374-2 completes these corrections and does not add any new regulatory requirements.

-Also, DEC proposes to add provisions to Subpart 374-2 regarding used oil acceptance requirements for "service establishments" and "retail establishments."
-These provisions are mandated by statute (ECLArticle 23 Title 23), and must be reflected in the used oil regulations.
-Proposed 6 NYCRR Part 613, which is independently applicable to many used oil tanks, contains provisions to prohibit the delivery of petroleum, including used oil, to a tank that does not meet certain minimal standards.
-Subpart 374-2 is being clarified to indicate that if a used oil tank at a service or retail establishment is "tagged" with a notice that adding petroleum to the tank is prohibited, the owner or operator must provide an alternate container or tank for storing used oil from household do-it-yourselfer used oil changers.
+Also, DEC added provisions to Subpart 374-2 regarding used oil acceptance requirements for "service establishments" and "retail establishments."
+These provisions are mandated by statute (ECL Article 23 Title 23), and have been reflected in the used oil regulations.
+Revised 6 NYCRR Part 613, which is independently applicable to many used oil tanks, contains provisions to prohibit the delivery of petroleum, including used oil, to a tank that does not meet certain minimal standards.
+Subpart 374-2 has been clarified to indicate that if a used oil tank at a service or retail establishment is "tagged" with a notice that adding petroleum to the tank is prohibited, the owner or operator must provide an alternate container or tank for storing used oil from household do-it-yourselfer used oil changers.
 Such alternate storage must be designed and operated in compliance with all applicable used oil storage requirements.

 Chemical Bulk Storage (CBS) Regulations

-As with the PBS regulations, DEC will be proposing revising the CBS regulations (6 NYCRR Parts 596-599).
-The results will be similar to those described above for the PBS regulations including the consolidation of state and federal requirements, addition of operator training requirements, and inclusion of authority to prohibit deliveries of hazardous substances to tank systems in significant non-compliance with the regulations.
-Individual Parts will be changed as follows:
+As with the PBS regulations, DEC revised the CBS regulations (6 NYCRR Parts 596-599).
+The results are similar to those described above for the PBS regulations including the consolidation of state and 1988 federal requirements, addition of operator training requirements, and inclusion of authority to prohibit deliveries of hazardous substances to tank systems in significant non-compliance with the regulations.
+Individual Parts have been changed as follows:

-- repeal Part 595 (Releases of Hazardous Substances) and place these requirements in Parts 597 and 598;
+- Part 595 (Releases of Hazardous Substances): repealed and placed these requirements in Parts 597 and 598;

-- repeal Part 596 (Hazardous Substances Bulk Storage Regulations) and replace with a new Part 596 (Hazardous Substance Bulk Storage Facility Registration);
+- Part 596 (Hazardous Substances Bulk Storage Regulations): repealed and replaced with a new Part 596 (Hazardous Substance Bulk Storage Facility Registration);

-- repeal Part 597 (List of Hazardous Substances) and replace with a new Part 597 (Hazardous Substance Identification, Release Prohibition and Release Reporting);
+- Part 597 (List of Hazardous Substances): repealed and replaced with a new Part 597 (Hazardous Substance Identification, Release Prohibition and Release Reporting);

-- amend Part 598 (Handling and Storage of Hazardous Substances); and
+- Part 598 (Handling and Storage of Hazardous Substances): amended; and

-- amend Part 599 (rename as Standards for New Hazardous Substance Tank Systems).
+- Part 599 (rename as Standards for New Hazardous Substance Tank Systems); amended.

-Proposed Program Policy DER-40 [Draft] Operator Training - DEC is proposing a new program policy for operator training.
-Public comment period through November 4, 2014.
+- Program Policy DER-40 Operator Training - a new program policy for underground storage tank operator training.

-More about Proposed Revisions to Regulations: Bulk Storage of Petroleum and Chemicals; Management of Used Oil:
+More about Revisions to Regulations: Bulk Storage of Petroleum and Chemicals; Management of Used Oil:

-- Background for Proposed Regulations: - History of laws, regulations and information about the PBS and CBS programs that explain the main events leading to these draft regulations.
+- Background for Revised Regulations: - History of laws, regulations and information about the PBS and CBS programs that explain the main events leading to these draft regulations.